-On January 26, 2024, our board of directors has adopted an Executive Severance and Change in Control Policy (the "Severance Policy") subject to the effectiveness of this offering, in which our named executive officers, and certain other executives, will participate.
-The benefits provided in the Severance Policy will replace any severance for which our executive officers may be eligible under their existing severance and change in control agreements; provided that, in the event an executive is party to an agreement or other arrangement that provides greater benefits than set forth in the Severance Policy, such executive will be entitled to receive the payments and benefits under such other agreement or arrangement and will not be eligible to receive any payments or benefits under the Severance Policy.
+Our board of directors adopted an Executive Severance and Change in Control Policy (the "Severance Policy") in which our named executive officers, and certain other executives, participate.
+The benefits provided in the Severance Policy replaces any severance for which our executive officers may be eligible under their existing severance and change in control agreements; provided that, in the event an executive is party to an agreement or other arrangement that provides greater benefits than set forth in the Severance Policy, such executive will be entitled to receive the payments and benefits under such other agreement or arrangement and will not be eligible to receive any payments or benefits under the Severance Policy.

-The Severance Policy will provide that upon a termination due to death, "disability," as defined in the Severance Policy, or "retirement" (as defined in the Severance Policy), an eligible executive will be entitled to receive, subject in the case of a termination due to retirement to the execution and delivery of an effective and irrevocable release of claims in favor of the company and continued compliance with all applicable restrictive covenants, (i) a lump sum amount equal to the eligible executive's annual target bonus in effect immediately prior to such termination, pro-rated for the number of days of service provided by the participant during the year of the termination, and (ii) for all outstanding and unvested equity awards of the company that are subject to time-based vesting held by the participant, full accelerated vesting of such awards; provided, that the performance conditions applicable to any outstanding and unvested equity awards subject to performance-based vesting will be deemed satisfied in accordance with the terms of the applicable award agreement.
+The Severance Policy provides that upon a termination due to death, "disability", as defined in the Severance Policy, or "retirement" (as defined in the Severance Policy), an eligible executive will be entitled to receive, subject in the case of a termination due to retirement to the execution and delivery of an effective and irrevocable release of claims in favor of the Company and continued compliance with all applicable restrictive covenants, (i) a lump sum amount equal to the eligible executive's annual target bonus in effect immediately prior to such termination, pro-rated for the number of days of service provided by the participant during the year of the termination, and (ii) for all outstanding and unvested equity awards of the company that are subject to time-based vesting held by the participant, full accelerated vesting of such awards; provided, that the performance conditions applicable to any outstanding and unvested equity awards subject to performance-based vesting will be deemed satisfied in accordance with the terms of the applicable award agreement.